StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 - Creating too many materialized views for a table will affect the data load efficiency.
 When data is being loaded to the base table, the data in materialized view and base table will be updated synchronously.
 If a base table contains `n` materialized views, the efficiency of loading data into the base table is about the same as the efficiency of loading data into `n` tables.

+- You must use the GROUP BY clause when using aggregate functions and specify the GROUP BY column in your SELECT list.

 ## Model data warehouse with multi-table async materialized view

 StarRocks 2.4 supports creating asynchronous materialized views for multiple base tables to allow modeling data warehouse.
 Asynchronous materialized views support all [Data Models](../table_design/Data_model.md).